to6ev/online-web-tools/README.md

 How to Install?
 - Nothing to install!
 Just Copy&Paste all dirs/folders into your localhost/www or to any free webhosting via free ftp client.
 The files are too many and upload process will be long :) Don't select all files/folders when you upload them to remote webserver!
 Just divide into parts all these files.
-Some webhosting have protection from malicious codes/scripts/files and maybe will detect some of the scripts like dangerouse, and will suspend you free account :) On paid hostings - no problems :)
+Some webhosting have protection from malicious codes/scripts/files and maybe will detect some of the scripts like dangerouse, and will suspend your free account :) On paid hostings-no problems :)

 Some dirs/folders need writable permission! chmod 755 or 777 :)
 Right click with the mouse on Folders and: